 - You don’t need to have your own car insurance to book a trip on Turo.
 But if you have personal insurance, your own liability and physical damage insurance will be primary (assuming no exclusions) to anything you receive as part of a protection plan you select.

 - While not impossible, it’s unlikely that your credit card would provide insurance coverage for a car sharing trip.
 Check with them before making a decision about declining a protection plan.

-- In some cases, we limit the plans available to you or prevent you from declining a plan if you’re below a certain age or are booking a high-value vehicle.
+- In some cases, we limit the plans available to you if you’re below a certain age or booking a high-value vehicle.

-- If you violate Turo’s Terms of Service, we may void your out-of-pocket maximum through your plan, and it may impact the level of liability coverage provided.
+- If you fail to comply with Turo’s Terms of Service, we may void your protection plan.

 - The better informed you are, the more comfortable you’ll feel.
-See a summary and cost of guest protection plans in the US and read complete plan details.
+See a summary and cost of guest protection plans in Canada and read complete plan details.

 What are my financial obligations if there’s vehicle damage?

 You’re responsible for reimbursable vehicle damage to the host’s car during your trip, up to the out-of-pocket cost limit of your protection plan.
-If you have personal insurance that covers damage to the host’s vehicle or other third parties or property, that will apply before your protection plan kicks in.
+If you have personal insurance that covers damage to the host’s vehicle or other third parties or property, that will apply before your protection plan kicks in, unless you choose the Premier plan.
 You’re not responsible for non-reimbursable wear and tear.
 Nor are you responsible for pre-existing damage that you reported and documented before the start of your trip.
 Learn how to protect yourself by taking photos to document a vehicle’s condition.